victor3r/BeTheHero/README.md

 1. Move yourself to the backend folder: `cd backend`
 2. Run `npm install` to install dependencies<br />
-4. Run `npm start` to start the server
+4. Run `npm dev` to start the server

 ### Getting started with the frontend app